drbaselali/ai-datacenters/README.md

 ![result](figures/pca_clusters.png)

-HDBSCAN identfies multiple environmental risk clusers.
+HDBSCAN identfies multiple environmental risk clusters.
 These are:

-* an extreme hydrolofical-risk cluster
+* an extreme hydrological-risk cluster
-* a large dominate cluster with moderate-risk conditions
+* a large dominant cluster with moderate-risk conditions
-* a large outlier cluster that contains mixed risk conditiosn
+* a large outlier cluster that contains mixed risk conditions

 5- Random forest classification provided limited ability to separate classes.

-With Accuracy = 87% and City F1 = 0.08, it is clear that class imbalance was observed with the data centers class domintating, which affected the classification performance on the other group.
+With Accuracy = 87% and City F1 = 0.08, it is clear that class imbalance was observed with the data centers class dominating, which affected the classification performance on the other group.

 Author